-White snakeroot (Ageratina altissima, formally known as Eupatorium rugosum) is an erect, branched, perennial herb.
+White snakeroot (Ageratina altissima also known as Eupatorium rugosum) is an erect, branched, perennial herb.
 White snakeroot blooms during the late summer months, where numerous small heads of white flowers appear at the top of the stem and the ends of the branches.
 The fruits are distinguishable as brown or black cigar-shaped capsules, single-seeded and tipped with a tuft of white hairs.
 The leaves are 3 to 5 inches long and petioled, are sharply toothed on the margins, dull on top and shiny on the bottom.

 White Snakeroot Toxic Components